JPro-one/markdown-javafx-renderer/README.md

 🚨 **IMPORTANT NOTICE:** This repository has been relocated.
 All the content, issues, and activity have been transferred to our new repository.

+## Why did we move?
+We've decided to consolidate our repositories into a single one to better manage and streamline our projects.
+This will allow us to better prioritize and address issues and pull requests, as well as to release new versions faster.
+___

 [![JPro supported](https://img.shields.io/badge/JPro-supported-brightgreen.svg)](https://www.jpro.one/)
 [![JFX-Central](https://img.shields.io/badge/jfxcentral-mdfx-brightgreen.svg)](https://www.jfx-central.com/libraries/mdfx)
 [![Build Status](https://travis-ci.org/JPro-one/markdown-javafx-renderer.svg?branch=master)](https://travis-ci.org/JPro-one/markdown-javafx-renderer)